The Tango Family Tree

 perform far more expansive movements, to stand out from the crowd.
 Extreme, expanded movements are a matter of survival, either outshining the others,

-In addition to the three main branches of tango, many dance historians and vintage dancers enjoy learning the original tango from a
+In addition to the three main branches of tango, many dance historians and vintage dancers enjoy learning the original tango from over a

 century ago, reconstructed from dance manuals and films from the period.
 Early tango is popular at vintage dance weeks, both in the U.S. and Europe, and is